The design tokens practice

 Use a build engine that takes design tokens as input and transforms them into platform-specific or framework-specific style files (e.g., CSS, Sass, iOS, Android, etc.).
 You can develop your own engine, or you can use existing ones like Style Dictionary and Theo.

 Add the generated platform-specific style files to the code base of your applications.
 How you do it in practice depends on the platform and your existing process for managing dependencies.
-A common method is to version and distribute style files as NPM packages.
+One common method is to version and distribute style files as NPM packages.

-Use the generated platform-specific variables to style your applications.
+You can then use the generated platform-specific variables to style your applications.

 Once you've completed the design tokens setup, you can implement a change across any number of platforms with a single update to a token.
 As tokens change, pass the new token set through the build engine to update the platform-specific style files.
 After quality assurance (QA), release a new version of your style libraries.
 Application developers will then update dependencies just as they would for other types of changes and release them to production using your existing QA-production process.